Fill Out IRS Form W-3 Online in 2026

 What is Form W-3?

 Form W-3, or the Transmittal of Wage and Tax Statements, is an important document that employers must submit to the Social Security Administration (SSA) each year.
-This form summarizes the total wages and tax withholdings for all employees, providing key information such as federal income tax withheld, Social Security wages, and Medicare taxes.
+This form is used to report the total wages and tax withholdings for all employees, providing key information such as federal income tax withheld, Social Security wages, and Medicare taxes.
 By filing Form W-3, employers help the SSA track employee earnings and ensure accurate tax reporting and compliance with regulations.
 It is essential for employers to complete this form annually to fulfill their tax responsibilities.

 What is Form W-3 used for?